bridgewaterbb/Azure-Sentinel-Lab/README.md

 <img src="https://i.imgur.com/f6lqohk.png" height="50%" width="50%" alt="Map Init"/>
 </p>
 <p>
-I then waited for around 72 hours for the Internet to attack my machine, before tearing down my Resource Group.
+I then waited for around 72 hours for the Internet to attack my machine.
+This was the result.
 </p>
 <br />